- In case you're looking for a web browser for Roku, we're sad to inform you that Roku officially doesn't support browsers.

-In the meantime, Roku has removed all browser apps for some time now, Since the device has been designed as a streaming tool, the need for an integrated browser has been ignored.
+In the meantime, Roku has removed all browser apps for some time now.
+Since the device has been designed as a streaming tool, the need for an integrated browser has been ignored.

 Even so, a lot of users would like to use Roku as a fully-featured streaming device and surf the web as well.

-What are the best browsers to use on Roku?
+What browser can I use on Roku?

 As mentioned, Opera (or any other traditional browser) can be used on Roku only when you’re connecting the streaming device to your Windows laptop or PC and use the regular keyboard to search.

 We’re recommending Opera because of the few resources it needs and for the fast response time to search queries.